yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ![](/assets/imgs/havoc-c2/Pasted image 20240830092250.png)

-Alrighty, let's make note of that address and execute our binary to stomp the header :
+Alrighty, let's make note of that address and execute our binary to stomp the header:

 ![](/assets/imgs/havoc-c2/Pasted image 20240830092439.png)

-From here, let's click on the `Refresh` button at the top right in `Process Hacker` and review the memory once again :
+From here, let's click on the `Refresh` button at the top right in `Process Hacker` and review the memory once again:

 ![](/assets/imgs/havoc-c2/Pasted image 20240830092615.png)